 When you reach out to users at this point, you are testing more than just the strength of your idea.
 You are also testing the strength of your brand.
 This early concept will attempt to use as much of your branding as possible (or as much as you have) so you can know if your key philosophy will resonate with customers.

-Then, once this test is done and you have collected enough customer feedback, you can work on creating a hi-fidelity prototype of your product.
+Then, once this test is done and you have collected enough customer feedback, you can work on creating a high-fidelity prototype of your product.
 And for this, we’ll need a different type of partner.

-A tech partner is an external team that can help you design and develop your MVP.
+A tech partner is an external team that can help you design and develops your MVP.
 They will often have a full development team with a wide range of technology products under their belt, and a proven agile development process already in place.

 Find a tech partner that’s more than just an order-taker.
 You are relying on them for their tech expertise, so they need to be willing to stand their ground to protect the development timeline and scope.
 They need to keep what's best for the product in mind and be able to defend their approach decisions in case you request a set of features or changes that would be detrimental to the MVP.